 If you don't have a microwave, you can also prepare the cauliflower on the stovetop.
 Melt some butter or coconut oil in a skillet.
 Add the cauliflower and cook over medium heat for 10 minutes or until the riced cauliflower gets soft.

 Cauliflower might just be one of the most versatile ingredients for low-carb and keto diets.
 It can play the part of rice, mashed potatoes, and even makes good pizza crust, tater tots, and bread.
 In this instance, I used it as the crust for a delicious quiche.

 I love quiche for its versatility too.
 It’s a great breakfast or dinner, and always goes over well at brunch.
 And you can put just about anything in it.
 Think chopped veggies, meats, bacon, and cheese.
 The sky’s the limit when it comes to all of the flavors you can add to a quiche.

-The cauliflower crust does need to baked ahead for 15 minutes, otherwise it’s too soggy and will simply bake into your egg mixture.
+The cauliflower crust does need to bake ahead for 15 minutes; otherwise, it’s too soggy and will bake into your egg mixture.
 The exposed edges of the crust get delightfully crisped and browned.
 I recommend using a glass or ceramic pan to keep the crust from burning.

 This is also a great make-ahead recipe.
 It holds up well for several days and warms nicely in the oven.
 Having guests over for brunch?
 Make this the day before so you can relax when everyone comes over.